2012 Sucrogen Townsville 400

 The 2012 Sucrogen Townsville 400 was a motor race for the Australian sedan-based V8 Supercars.
 It was the seventh event of the 2012 International V8 Supercars Championship.
 It was held on the weekend of 6–8 July at the Townsville Street Circuit, in Townsville, Queensland.
+The event was attended by 152,161 spectators and was estimated to have generated $32.4 million to the local economy across the weekend.

+Points were awarded in two separate 200 km races, making a total distance of 400 km across the event weekend.
+Race 1, held on Saturday 7 July saw the first entry of 1997 Formula One world champion Jacques Villeneuve in the category.